 Joshua Tree guide: Parting thoughts

 Joshua Tree National park represents a geology, ecosystem, flora &fauna habitat like no other and is unique in its beauty.
 It is unlike any other North American National park that you’ve visited, with a wilderness that is magical and captivating.
 I hope I could get you, dear reader, enticed enough by this Joshua Tree guide to visit this unique National Park!
 The beauty of the desert is understated, yet unparalleled and the only way to experience it is to lose yourselves in the land dotted with Joshua trees, piercing the stony, barren soil.
-The trails and hiking spots of interest to catch more of the breathtaking vistas are listed in this website here.
+The trails and hiking spots of interest to catch more of the breathtaking vistas are listed in this National Parks Services website.
 Since Joshua Tree National Park has changing weather conditions and can get chilly in the early morning, it is better to dress in layers if you are interested in a sunrise.
 Joshua tree looks splendid at sundown as well, with the ghostly silhouette of the trees against a burnt orange-red sky.
 In addition, the park is also a great spot for some star gazing owing to the sky above being least polluted by the light from neighboring cities.
 So what are you waiting for?
 Get your cameras, tripod and hiking gear ready and come explore this park today, at least as a day trip from Palm Springs!
 As usual, be responsible while enjoying the national parks and play your role in conservation by leaving no trace behind of your visit, i.e. disposing off all kinds of trash, respecting the flora and fauna and following all posted signs.